 - He has extensive residential design experience, having consulted with homebuilders for over 30 years

-- He is an Education Member of the American Institute of Building Design and an Approved Continuing Education course provider for the National Kitchen & Bath Association, of which he is a member
+- He is an Education Member of the American Institute of Building Design (AIBD) and a member and Approved Continuing Education course provider for the National Kitchen & Bath Association (NKBA)

-- He is a prolific writer, having written many books on aging in place, universal design, and sales, as well as authoring a blog daily on aging in place topics – “Aging In Place Insider”
+- He is a prolific writer, having written many books on aging in place, universal design, and sales, as well as authoring a blog daily (with over 1,000 posts) on aging in place topics – “Aging In Place Insider”